nesi/support-docs/docs/Scientific_Computing/Supported_Applications/GATK.md

 General documentation for running GATK can be found at their website [here.](https://gatk.broadinstitute.org/hc/en-us)

 ## Running GATK

 GATK uses requires the Java Runtime Environment.
 The appropriate version of Java is already included as part of the GATK module, you will not need to load a Java module separately.

-!!! note
+**Note**  :

 -   `--time` and `--mem` defined in the following example are just place holders.
 -   Please load the GATK version of your choice

 ``` sl
 #!/bin/bash -e